 This tool is built specifically for financial documents.
 It reads your bank statement line by line and gives a clean, accurate PDF.
 It handles multiple formats, supports global banks, and protects your data with secure processing.
 You don’t need to sign up—just upload, convert, and download your ready-to-use PDF instantly.

 SmallPDF is a simple online tool for quick file conversion.
-You can upload Excel, Word, or image files and convert them to PDF in seconds.
+You can edit PDF files quickly, upload Excel, Word, or image files and convert them to PDF in seconds.
 It’s fast, works on all devices, and doesn’t require much setup.
 It’s great for basic tasks, but may not handle complex financial formatting correctly every time.

 PDF bank statements are widely accepted because they’re clean, secure, and easy to review.
 Many services won’t accept other formats.
 Here are common cases where you’ll need one: